Contract Monitoring and Evaluation with Contract Management Software

 In addition to supplying valuable information about how a particular contract performs and whether it should be renewed, contract management software generates data that can be analyzed for strategic opportunities in future contracts with other clients or vendors.
 If elements of the contract prove particularly beneficial, these features can be identified and emulated.
 If other aspects create problems, they can be modified or eliminated from the contract model.

 This input into future contract design and the desirability of specific types of business relationships serves as icing on the cake.
-On top of its ability to maximize contract profitability, reveal contract problems that must be resolved, and enforce compliance, contract management software provides highly useful business intelligence to help guide strategic direction.
+On top of its ability to maximize contract profitability, reveal contract problems that must be resolved, and enforce compliance, contract management software provides highly useful business intelligence to help guide strategic direction and minimize risk.